manpagez: man pages & more

 and exporting.
 The coordinates represent the top left and lower

-right corners of each region in the current units, eg inch, cm, or
+right corners of each region in the current units, eg inch, cm,

-or cm are calculated from image resolution data.
+inches or cm are calculated from image resolution data.

 Each colon delimited series of four values represents the

-horizontal and vertical offsets from the top and left edges of the
+horizontal and vertical offsets from the top and left edges of

-image, regardless of the edge specified with the -E option.
-The
+the image, regardless of the edge specified with the -E option.

-first and third values represent the horizontal offsets of the
+The first and third values represent the horizontal offsets of

-corner points from the left edge while the second and fourth
+the corner points from the left edge while the second and fourth

 values represent the vertical offsets from the top edge.